becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 ## 1.2 Create an EKS Management Host in your VPC to administer your cluster

-To administer your EKS cluster easily, create a administrative host, called the EKS Management Host.
+To administer your EKS cluster easily, create a administrative host, called the EKS Admin Host.

-The management host will be a small Linux host to upload the docker images to the registry and administer the cluster.
+The admin host will be a small Linux host to upload the docker images to the registry and administer the cluster.
 It is recommended that the host is in the same VPC as your Kubernetes cluster.
 This will simplify the access to the cluster resources and the administration.

-The host can use a very small server e.g. t2.medium as no compute power is necessary.
+The host can use a very small server e.g. t3a.medium as no compute power is necessary.

 **AWS Console**